To avoid persisting problems like this we recommend the world’s leading web hosting company, Siteground. View current sale here.

 We were looking online for a guide to fixing this error within the WordPress media gallery when uploading a .mp3 file and found no support for the issue.
 After finding a solution we decided to put together a simple guide to help you out in 5 easy steps.

 Step 3.
-Click search and type ‘php.ini’ -> Right click this file and choose edit.
+Click search and type ‘php.ini’ -> Right-click this file and choose to edit.

 Step 4.
 Within the php.ini file change the following values:

 memory_limit = 256M

 *You may need to adjust the values to higher numbers for larger files.

 Step 5.
 Save the PHP.ini file.

 Step 6.
 Navigate back to WordPress and refresh your media gallery, and now upload your media file.